Skip to main content

 The minimum share capital of an SCI is 1 euro.
 In practice, a symbolic capital (1,000 to 5,000 euros) is common.
 The capital can be fixed or variable.
 Variable capital offers more flexibility for partners entering and exiting without amending the articles.

-The purchase financing does not go through the share capital but through a loan taken out by the SCI (with personal guarantees from the partners) or through partner current account contributions.
-The current account contribution has the advantage of being recoverable at any time, unlike share capital.
+The purchase is financed not through the share capital but through a loan taken out by the SCI (with personal guarantees from the partners) or through partner current account contributions.
+A current account contribution has the advantage of being recoverable at any time, unlike share capital.

 Formalities